SamuelEarl/rust-notes/axum/README.md

 [Rust Bacon - Next Gen Cargo Watch](https://www.youtube.com/watch?v=mVsF9N-Uarg)

-## How to use test driven development (TDD) in this project
+## How to run the code in this project using TDD

-1. Open a terminal and run your server with `make watch-src`.
+1. Open a terminal and run the server with `make watch-src`.
-2. Open a second terminal and run your testing framework with `make watch-tests`.
+2. Open a second terminal and run the API testing framework with `make watch-tests`.